MaloLM/jupyterlab-with-GPU/setup.md

 ## Troubleshooting

+**If LaunchJupyterWSL fails to execute:**

+- Make sure .sh scripts endline format are LF, make sure .bat script endline format is CRLF.

 **If JupyterLab does not open automatically in your web browser:**

 - Try navigating to `http://localhost:8888` in your browser.

 - If that doesn't work, check the server logs in the opened terminal for any error messages or the server URL, and then copy and paste it into your browser.